 - Sooty black marks are a common sign of combustion issues which will release carbon monoxide into the air.
-If you find these marks, call HoveIn immediately for heating repairs in Thomasboro.
+If you find these marks, call us immediately for heating repairs.

-Like boilers, many Thomasboro area homes have gas furnaces providing heat during colder months.
-Whether a single or two-stage furnace or one with variable speed, we depend on our furnace during the winter in Illinois.
+Like boilers, many homes have gas furnaces providing heat during colder months.
+Whether a single or two-stage furnace or one with variable speed, we depend on our furnace during the winter.

 Single stage furnaces run at maximum capacity regardless of the outdoor temperature.
 This mean every time your furnace turns on, it’s working as hard as it can to heat the home.
 A single stage furnace is considered the least energy efficient of the three.

 A two-stage furnace uses the three positions from its fuel valve.
-When the control board senses the home is only cooling off at a relatively slow pace, it will partially open the valve to allow heating.
-On a sub-zero January morning, the valve will completely open and the two-stage furnace run at full capacity.
-Most two-stage furnaces have an output of 60 to 65 percent when running at the lower or partial valve opening.
+When the control board senses the home is cooling off at a relatively slow pace, it will partially open the valve to allow heating.
+On a sub-zero January morning, the valve will open completely and the two-stage furnace runs at full capacity.
+Most two-stage furnaces have an output of 60 percent to 65 percent when running at the lower or partial valve opening.

 A variable speed furnace uses technology and sensors to decide when it needs to turn on, and at what speed.
-Using data from your home’s heating and cooling system it can adjust the amount of air circulation and steadily increases the furnace’s motor to full speed, rather than the traditional sound of a furnace turning on at full blast.
+Using data from the home’s HVAC system it can adjust the amount of air circulation and steadily increases the furnace’s motor to full speed, rather than the traditional sound of a furnace turning on at full blast.

 Hoveln Heating & Cooling, Inc. technicians are trained and experienced in all furnace maintenance, whether your home has an older single stage furnace or you’re looking to upgrade to a variable speed furnace.